Become a Mentee

 - Academic Writing – Enhance your ability to write research papers and reports.

-- Career Development – Build a career that integrates global and community health.
+- Career Development – Build a career that integrates global dermatology and community health.

 - Physicians (MMed, MBBS, MD, or equivalent) involved in a global health dermatology project.

-- Individuals in their final years of recognised dermatology training pathway.
+- Individuals in their final years of a recognised dermatology training pathway.

 - Practicing dermatologists looking to expand their expertise in global health dermatology.
 This includes: